What you need to know

 • Monitoring: Heart rate, ECG, LFT

-• ECCO Note: Reduces lymphocyte trafficking; screen for cardiac conduction issues.
+• ECCO Note: Reduces lymphocyte trafficking; screen cardiac conduction.

 References